 Examiners test Reg CC compliance through a structured process:

-3. For each held deposit, verify: the hold period was within permitted limits, the correct exception was applied, proper written notice was provided with all required elements, and the first $225 was made available on time
+- For each held-deposit sample, verify: the hold period was within permitted limits, the correct exception was applied, proper written notice was provided with all required elements, and the required next-day amount was made available on time

 How Canarie Helps Banks Track Reg CC Compliance

-Reg CC compliance depends on consistent execution, every hold must be noticed, every notice must contain the right elements, every hold period must comply with the applicable schedule.
+Reg CC compliance depends on consistent execution: every delay must have a valid basis, every required notice must contain the right elements, and every availability period must comply with the applicable schedule, exception, and disclosed policy.
 At community banks where tellers process hundreds of deposits weekly, the risk of missing a notice or miscalculating a hold period is real.

 Canarie tracks Reg CC obligations as part of your deposit operations compliance program.
 Hold notice procedures are mapped to tasks with completion evidence, and periodic self-testing of hold practices is scheduled and documented.
 When your examiner pulls a deposit hold sample, your compliance team can produce documentation showing systematic adherence to notice and availability requirements.